litmuschaos/litmus-docs/website/docs/litmusctl/chaos-workflow-creation.md

 ---

-### Steps to create a Chaos Workflow
+### Steps to create a Chaos Scenario

-* To setup an account with litmusctl
+- To setup an account with litmusctl

 ```shell
 litmusctl config set-account --endpoint="" --username="" --password=""
 ```

-* To create a Chaos Workflow by passing a manifest file
+- To create a Chaos Scenario by passing a manifest file
   > Note:
+  >
-> * To get `project-id`, apply `litmusctl get projects`
+  > - To get `project-id`, apply `litmusctl get projects`
-> * To get `agent-id`, apply `litmusctl get agents --project-id=""`
+  > - To get `agent-id`, apply `litmusctl get agents --project-id=""`

 ```shell
 litmusctl create workflow -f custom-chaos-workflow.yml --project-id="" --agent-id=""
 ```

-#### Verify the new Chaos Workflow
+#### Verify the new Chaos Scenario

-To verify the successful creation, you can either view the list of chaos workflows at the ChaosCenter dashboard or run the below given command to list the chaos workflow within a given project.
+To verify the successful creation, you can either view the list of chaos Scenarios at the ChaosCenter dashboard or run the below given command to list the chaos workflow within a given project.

 ```shell
 litmusctl get workflows --project-id=""